Illinois Coronavirus Hotline: 800-889-3931

 - Clean and disinfect frequently touched surfaces and objects (e.g., tables, countertops, light switches, doorknobs, and cabinet handles).

-The Illinois Department of Employment Security (IDES) webpage is where you would apply to unemployment insurance.
-Be mindful that because of a high volume of applications, the IDES has instituted rules on when you can apply.
+The Illinois Department of Employment Security (IDES) webpage is where you would apply for unemployment insurance.
+Be mindful that the IDES has instituted rules on when you can apply because of a high volume of applications.

 The Illinois Municipal League has released information for mayors, village presidents, town presidents, managers, administrators, clerks, deputy chiefs, and all interested parties about the latest on COVID-19 in Illinois.
 Read the full document here.

 Take some time to explore additional COVID-19 resources on the IML resources page and find out more about their efforts to protect public entities.